 Glucosamine in osteoarthritis

 Glucosamine can provide modest pain relief in some patients with osteoarthritis of the knee, hip and spine.
-The Natural Medicines Comprehensive Database classified glucosamine as "probably effective" in osteoarthritis, ranking it higher than chondroitin.
+As part of the Natural Medicines Comprehensive Database, glucosamine was classified as "probably effective" in osteoarthritis, ranking it higher than chondroitin.
 Most research performed in patients with knee osteoarthritis.

-However, some studies show that glucosamine provides the same pain relief as placebo (a pill that does not contain any medicine).
-This is called the "placebo effect" in which patients expect that they will feel better.
-An example is the study published in 2010r. in the journal American Medical Association, which states that glucosamine does not provide additional pain relief compared to placebo in people with chronic low back pain caused by osteoarthritis in the lower back.
-Half of the participants took glucosamine (1500 milligrams a day) and the other half took a placebo.
-Both groups claimed that lower back pain improved by around 50 percent during the year.
+However, some studies show that glucosamine provides the same pain relief as a placebo (a pill that does not contain any medicine).
+This is called a 'placebo effect' in which patients expect them to feel better.
+An example is a study published in 2010r. in the journal American Medical Association, which stated that glucosamine does not provide additional pain relief compared to placebo in people with chronic lower back pain caused by osteoarthritis in the lower spine.
+Half of the participants took glucosamine (1500 milligrams per day) and the other half took a placebo.
+Both groups claimed lower back pain improved by around 50 percent over the course of a year.
 However, due to the small number of people involved in the study, there is a need for more research to confirm these results.

 The combination of glucosamine and chondroitin in osteoarthritis